uteluq/moodle-block_teluqchatbot/README.md

 - **Server**: Deployable on standard Moodle servers or AWS for scalability.
 - **Empathy Evaluation**: Assessing perceived empathy in learner interactions with the chatbot.

+### Web Services

+The **TeluqChatbot** Moodle block plugin integrates several web services to support its functionality, as outlined in the project report (Page 8).
+These services are configured via the plugin's administrative interface and are essential for processing course materials, generating responses, and enabling Retrieval-Augmented Generation (RAG).
+Below is a list of the web services used:

+- **OpenAI API**:
+  - **Purpose**: Drives the language model to generate responses for user queries in both RAG and non-RAG modes.
+  - **Configuration**: Requires an API key entered in the plugin’s admin settings (see Figure 7).

+- **Cohere Embedding API**:
+  - **Purpose**: Creates embeddings for course content, enabling storage and retrieval in a vector database for RAG-based contextual responses.
+  - **Configuration**: Requires an API key entered in the plugin’s admin settings.

+- **Adobe PDF Services**:
+  - **Purpose**: Processes uploaded PDF course materials to extract content for response generation.
+  - **Configuration**: Requires a client ID and client secret entered in the plugin’s admin settings.

+- **Weaviate**:
+  - **Purpose**: Acts as the vector database to store content embeddings, supporting the retrieval component of RAG for contextual responses.
+  - **Configuration**: Requires API key(s) entered in the plugin’s admin settings (note: multiple entries in the report may indicate an OCR error or distinct keys).

+- Configuration is managed through **Site Administration > Plugins > Blocks > TeluqChatbot** in Moodle.

 ## Contributing

 Contributions are welcome!
 To contribute: